yilinwei/ensime.github.io/contributing/ideas.md

 Mentored by @fommil and/or @a_dev_musing

-## ENSIME Build tool integration

-A project to provide better build tool (e.g. Sbt/Gradle) integration with ENSIME.
-ScalaIDE wraps components of SBT to provide compile integration.
-It would be great if ENSIME could do something similar, but in a generic way (i.e. with all supported build tools).
-A generic interface and integration modules would allow better compilation support.

-Mentored by @fommil and/or @a_dev_musing

 ## ENSIME Syntax Trees

 This project is to build an independent parser representation of a file which contains information for all of the